eclipse/xtext/xtext-website/documentation/101_five_minutes.md

 In this chapter you will learn how to create a new Xtext project, generate a fully working language infrastructure, and how to start editors tailored to your language for testing.
 We show you how this works for editors based on the Eclipse IDE, IntelliJ IDEA, and web browsers.

 But before we get started, make sure you have Eclipse Xtext properly [installed](../download.html).
 If you did not work with Eclipse yet you might want to choose the [Full Eclipse](../download.html) distribution, which you can unpack into the folder of your choice and run.
-Otherwise you may install Xtext via one of our [Update Sites](../download.html#updatesites) into your existing Eclipse IDE, and continue [here](#new-project).
+Otherwise you may install Xtext via the Eclipseone of our [Update Sites](../download.html#updatesites) or the [Eclipse Market Place](http://marketplace.eclipse.org/content/xtext) into your existing Eclipse IDE, and continue [here](#new-project).
+If you're interested in Xtext's IntelliJ IDEA or web support you need to install [Buildship](http://projects.eclipse.org/projects/tools.buildship), too, which is available via the [Eclipse Marketplace](http://marketplace.eclipse.org/content/buildship-gradle-integration), as well.

 After launching the Eclipse IDE you will be asked for a workspace directory, into which all the files and settings will be stored.
 You can start with the default proposal.